Oliver Ullrich: Research

 Ullrich investigates gravitational biology and focuses particularly on the molecular adaptation of human cells to varying gravity conditions.
 His goal is to understand how human cells perceive gravity and how they adapt to changes in gravitational forces.
 He investigates the gravitational behavior of immune cells and other cells on different research platforms such as: parabolic flights, suborbital rockets, and the International Space Station.
 He also conducted an orbital experiment in the German-Chinese space project Simbox on Shenzhou 8.
 In a 2017 study conducted with Cora Thiel on the ISS, Ullrich demonstrated that mammalian immune cells fully adapt to microgravity in under a minute.
 Ullrich and his team also found rapid adaptation processes in other cell types.
 Together with Cora Thiel, he discovered that the rapid genomic response to altered gravitational forces is encoded in the organization of the chromatin.
 In 2025 Ullrich and Thiel had a Space Genomics experiment on board of the FRAM2 mission, the first non-US private Space Mission.
+As the initiators of a Swiss-Caribbean space cooperation, Ullrich and Cora Thiel led the first space mission from St. Kitts and Nevis in late May 2026.
+The life sciences experiment, developed under Ullrich’s scientific direction, was launched on the SubOrbital Express mission S1X-5/M17 at Esrange and marks the first Caribbean nation’s participation in international space exploration.

 In 2015, Ullrich founded the Magdeburg Research Group for Space and Microgravity Conditions (MARS) at Otto-von-Guericke-Universität Magdeburg.
 In 2016, he was elected to the board of the German Society for Aerospace Medicine (DGLRM), and in 2019, he became its vice president, and in 2022, its president.
 Additionally, he is involved in several other international space committees.
 Furthermore, Ullrich is the director of the UZH Space Hub, an innovation platform of University of Zurich.
 In 2020, he organized the world's first parabolic flight campaign under pandemic conditions at Dübendorf Military Airport.

 Ullrich is a co-editor of various scientific journals, including Acta Astronautica.
 As of 2025, his total mission experience includes 17 parabolic flights, 9 suborbital, and 9 orbital missions.